 If you are interested in looking at this option further, you will need to request a Cash Equivalent Transfer Value (CETV) from the Pensions Department.

 If you need a transfer value because of divorce negotiations, please tell the Pensions Department as this will affect the timescales.

 If you’re thinking about transferring your pension, please think carefully before doing so and seek financial advice.
-You can also read The Pensions Regulator’s warning letter more information about transferring during this particularly uncertain time.
+This FCA leaflet explains how pension scams work, how to avoid them and what to do if you suspect a scam.
+You can also read The Pensions Regulator’s warning letter for more information about transferring during this particularly uncertain time.

 How can I transfer out?